aditya-deokar/Aditya-Deokar-Portfolio/README.md

 ## Overview

-This is a minimalistic and elegant portfolio website for a frontend developer, featuring a black and white theme.
-The website is designed to showcase your skills, education, and experience in a clean and professional manner.
-It includes sections for "About," "Skills," "Education," and "Contact," making it easy for visitors to learn more about you and get in touch.
+This is my minimalistic and elegant portfolio website, featuring a black and white theme.
+The website is designed to showcase my skills, education, and experience in a clean and professional manner.
+It includes sections for "About," "Skills," "Education," and "Contact," making it easy for visitors to learn more about me and get in touch.

 ## Table of Contents